jon-jacky/Piety/editors/edo.md

 Each command echoes as it executes, then there is a short delay before the next command so you can see its effect.
 The echo and delay can be adjusted or suppressed by two optional *x* parameters that follow the buffer name: *x sample.ed 0 0* suppresses both echo and delay.
-For example:
+For example, in the *test/ed* directory:

     ... $ python3 -i -m edo
     :B sample.ed